 The Creative Europe Programme is the key instrument for the funding of the European community's cultural activities.
 In Finland, the Finnish National Agency for Education and the Finnish Film Foundation work together as the contact point for Creative Europe

 Structural funds and other EU subsidy-types have also provided funding for arts and culture.
-There is also cooperation between the European Union and Russia.
-The purpose of promoting cooperation between the European Union and Russia as well as the Northern Dimension Partnership on Culture is to support creativity and the mobility of artists, to develop intercultural dialogue and to strengthen the cultural and economic significance of the arts.
+The purpose is to support creativity and the mobility of artists, to develop intercultural dialogue and to strengthen the cultural and economic significance of the arts.

 The EU's Education, Youth, Culture and Sport Council handles matters related to culture and the audiovisual arts.
 Matters related to the Culture and AV Ministerial Council are prepared by the council's working groups, the Committee on Cultural Affairs, and the AV working group.